Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 1. Base64-encoding a message before sending it via the ZeroMQ transport.

+## Unnecessary Conflation of Operations

+Even if the individual steps in armoring are useful (very debateable), there is no good reason to conflate them in armoring.
+There should only be one input type `OTData` (variable-length byte array).
+Any operation like packing or compression can be independent from Base64 encoding.

 ## Loss of Readability

 Each contract can have multiple nested contracts embedded in them.
 It is